 There are many reasons to care about the continued existence and good health of any species in the wild.
 But getting some people to care about rhinos has sometimes been a hard sell.
 Rhodesian children’s author Lauren St John writes in The Guardian, this is because they’re often considered ornery, “piggy-eyed, and extremely dangerous.”
 In truth, says St John, they are “sensitive, smart, playful, and deeply loyal to their loved ones,” behave similarly to horses, and have “intricate social systems.”
-Find out 15 other things you never knew about rhinos.

 If that isn’t enough to convince the world that rhinoceros deserve our care and attention, they also play a critical role in ecosystems.
 Along with grizzly bears, bighorn sheep, and a species of pine, rhinos are considered umbrella species, defined by the UN’s Environment Programme as those “that have either large habitat needs or other requirements whose conservation results in many other species being conserved at the ecosystem or landscape level.”
 They’re also considered a keystone species, eating the tips of shrubs and low trees, which helps other species that use these plants for shelter and food, according to Smithsonian Magazine.
 By helping to protect the grasslands where some rhino roam, we keep an enormous amount of carbon trapped below-ground, which is a good thing.